RemkoPr/airo-halberd/README.md

-Our coupling features the safety circuit present on the original Robotiq I/O Coupling, augmented with a Nina B301 microcontroller unit (MCU), capable of communicating wire lessly over Bluetooth Low Energy (BLE) and Wi-Fi.
+Our coupling features the safety circuit present on the original Robotiq I/O Coupling, augmented with a Nina B301 microcontroller unit (MCU), capable of communicating wirelessly over Bluetooth Low Energy (BLE) and Wi-Fi.
 Eight analog pins and 15 digital pins are exposed.
 An SPI, UART, and two I2C interfaces are supported by a subset of the digital pins.
 The board is Arduino compatible and programmable over a micro USB interface.